hygeos/HARP/README.md

 ## What is HARP ?

-Harp is an harmonisation layer for the different geospatial data providers.
+Harp is a harmonisation layer for the different geospatial data providers.
 It also acts as a proxy for executing the API requests.
-It allow to standardize the way of querying and accessing data, despite the various differences between the providers.
+It standardizes data queries, despite the various differences between the providers.
-For example it can querry data from ECMWF, or from NASA.
-Currently the project interfaces with ERA5, CAMS global athmospheric composition forecast and MERRA2
+For example it can query data from ECMWF or from NASA.
+Currently the project interfaces with ERA5, CAMS global atmospheric composition forecast and MERRA2

 HARP has been developped as an internal tool for HYGEOS, and is still in development.